SouravGhosh98/Data-structure-and-Algorithm-/README.md

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/yourusername/data-structures-algorithms.git`
+1. Clone the repository: `git clone https://github.com/SouravGhosh98/data-structures-algorithms.git`
-2. Navigate to the project directory: `cd data-structures-algorithms`
+2. Navigate to the project directory: `cd data-structures-algorithm-`
 3. Explore the folders and files for implementations related to each data structure and algorithm.

 ## Usage